alexandreiabattles/content-ops-starter/content/pages/home.md

       - type: FeaturedItem
         title: SERVICE
         subtitle: ''
-        text: >+
+        text: >
-          If you are creative and want to request a weapon design with your own ideas, you can consult with Queen Boudica (shiela42), without any type of commitment, we can request an estimated price.
+          If you are creative and want to request a weapon design with your own ideas, you can consult with Queen Morrigan (shiela42), without any type of commitment, we can request an estimated price.

           We have been providing this type of services for months, where customers have been satisfied
         image:
           type: ImageBlock
           url: /images/AAAA  LOGO.png